sabat-12067/sabat-Langflow-flashcardapp/README.md

 Get your env variables:
     -You will need an env variable for your supabase connection and google credentials for auth from GCP.
+## Each Classrooms Study Sets shown in dark mode:
 ![LangFlow](/frontend/public/StudyRooms.png)